Program Areas/Fields of Interest

 We want to assist in improving communication skills of engineers by identifying successful approaches for including communication behavior into engineering curricula.
 Your project might focus on identifying innovative educational models, implementing them in your curriculum, and testing your approach or testing models already in place.
 Collaborative projects between schools of engineering, communications, and/or information science are especially welcome.
+Also, the earlier the intervention happens in the educational cycle, the better!
 Click here for more information.

 Do you have an approach currently underway that needs testing or ideas for new approaches?

 Women in Engineering - Projects Directed by Engineering Educators

 Although the majority of new entrants to the workforce in the coming years will be women, women remain under-represented in the areas of engineering and technology.
 In order for our nation to remain competitive, we must ensure that more women gain the competencies to equip them for leadership in these areas.
 Studies have shown that women stay away from engineering because of negative perceptions deeply ingrained throughout their social development.
 Women fail to pursue careers in engineering, and of those who do, the retention rate is unacceptably low.

 We want to encourage middle school-aged girls to pursue engineering degrees.
 Your project might focus on orientation and recruitment of women, or on staying the course after the first year in engineering school.
 We think that the negative effects of gender-related behavior in the classroom ought to be eliminated.
 Click here for more detailed guidelines for this program area.